OpenFn/Legacy-OpenFn-iPaaS-v0/README.md

 **Setting up trust authentication for postgres**

-Ensure you have the following line somewhere at you `pg_hba.conf` file.
+Ensure you have the following line somewhere in your `pg_hba.conf` file.
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 local   all             all                                     trust